llafuente/html-formatter/readme.md

-To parse HTML I used [isaacs/sax-js](https://github.com/isaacs/sax-js) but i have to include it in the project directly because Angular templates aren't XML compilant.
+To parse HTML I used [isaacs/sax-js](https://github.com/isaacs/sax-js) (1.2.2) but I have to include it in the project directly because Angular templates aren't XML compilant.